 Russia is the world’s largest nation, which means there’s no shortage of things to see or do here.
 With us, you won’t just stick to the main sights in Moscow and St Petersburg.
 Head beyond these two cities to see Russia’s quieter side in the villages of Petrozavodska and Kizhi Island, or the cluster of ancient towns known as the Golden Ring.
 Discover standout landscapes like Ruskeala National Park’s marble canyon, or the fairy-tale architecture of Gethsamane Skete.
 Want a little bit of everything?
 You’ll find it in Russia.

-Hands-on: Karelian Cooking Class, Kinerma
+Your Foodie Moment: Karelian Cooking Class, Kinerma

-Hands-on: Matryoshka Painting Class, Sergiyev Posad
+Your Hands-On Moment: Matryoshka Painting Class, Sergiyev Posad

 Get to know St Petersburg on a walking tour, Visit the monastery and forests of Valaam Island, Take a cooking class in the village of Karelian, Let creativity flow with a Matryoshka painting class, Wander around the Red Square